carpenwd/advent-of-code-2022/README.md

   * Part 2:
 * Day 8:
   * Part 1: Consider your map; how many trees are visible from outside the grid?
+  * Part 2: Consider each tree on your map.
+What is the highest scenic score possible for any tree?